nimakam/nimakam-notes/stablecoin/system.md

 This research proposal describes a **collateral-backed** **stablecoin** system implemented on a public blockchain, where the exclusive backing collateral is the **native blockchain asset token**, and where the stablecoin is pegged to the value of a widely accepted **reference currency**.

 A collateral backed stablecoin system ensures the stable value of a digital token, through securing backing collateral of equal or higher value, and by balancing token supply and demand in the markets through adjusting monetary variables based on market pricing information.
 Variations of such a system, such as MakerDAO's DAI token, have already been implemented on public blockchain smart contracts.
-For our *Minimum Viable Product (MVP)* implemented on *Ethereum*, the *native blockchain asset token* is **Ether (ETH)** and the *reference currency* is the **US dollar (USD)**.
+For our *Minimum Viable Product (MVP)* implemented on *Ethereum*, the *native blockchain asset token* is **Ether (ETH)** and the *reference currency* is the **US dollar ($USD)**.

 Unlike other similar systems however, the proposed system contains *no on-chain governance process* and *no equity or governance tokens*.
 The proposal posits that eliminating these, in favor of an on-chain incentive system, **reduces centralization**, and **increases the capital efficiency** relative to comparable solutions.
-We describe concepts, inter-actors, components and functionality of the system as at high level and in detail.
-A proof of concept implementation of this idea, written in Solidity for Ethereum, is also available.
+We describe new concepts, inter-actors, system components and functionality at high level as well as in detail.
+A proof of concept implementation of this idea, written in Solidity on Ethereum, is also available.

 Other sections outline: